 PSP Audioware 2445 EMT Reverb – Crystal Clear

-Hi and welcome to Music Nation.
+Hi and welcome to Music Nation TV.
 This week we’re looking at an emulation of the mythical EMT 244 and 245 plate reverb modelled by PSP Audioware – the aptly named 2445 EMT.
 The original hardware is extremely rare and treasured by the studios that possess them, but now you too can have a taste of the original, albeit in VST form.

 Overview